TheMisinformationGame/MisinformationGame/docs/Images.md

     <img src="diagrams/inserting-image.png" alt="figure 5" height="549" />
     <figcaption>
         <a href="#fig5">Figure 5.</a> Diagram demonstrating how to insert an
-        image into a study configuration spreadsheet
+        image into a study configuration spreadsheet.
     </figcaption>
 </figure>